 In line with the new General Data Protection Regulation (GDPR) rules introduced in May 2018 we have produced a Practice Privacy notice which can be viewed here.

 We have produced a series of privacy notices which explain in more detail how we use your data, who has access and your rights in relation to this.

 For information on how East Cliff Practice uses your data click here

 For information on the legal requirement to share data click here

 Information for children on how we use your data click here

 If you print out any information from your record, it is your responsibility to keep this secure.
 If you are at all worried about keeping printed copies safe, we recommend that you do not make copies at all.

-If you notice information on your record which you feel is inaccurate, or is not about you, please contact the surgery as soon as possible at firstname.lastname@example.org.
+If you notice information on your record which you feel is inaccurate, or is not about you, please contact the surgery as soon as possible by emailing in to firstname.lastname@example.org.